dlbewley/guifreelife-src/content/blog/Open-Virtual-Networking-with-OpenShift-Virtualization.md

 description: With traditional virtual machine workloads migrating to OpenShift Virtualization, it has become even more important to understand Open Virtual Network features and how to program access from containers and virtual machines directly to datacenter networks.
 ---

-With traditional virtual machine workloads migrating to OpenShift Virtualization, it has become even more important to understand Open Virtual Network features and how to program access from containers and virtual machines directly to datacenter networks.
+Virtual machine workloads are migrating to KubeVirt and OpenShift Virtualization at a rapid pace.
+Understanding how to securely access datacenter networks directly from pods will be critical to a successful migration.
+Read on to learn how [OVN-Kubernetes][11], [NMstate][3], and [Multus][12] work together to enable traditional architecutres in a cloud-native way.

 <!--more-->